nowshad-hasan/interview-preparation/syllabus/database topics.md

 - What is Cursor?
 - What is Normalization?
 What are different normalization forms?
 - Different types of constraints
+- OVER PARTITION BY - example - aggreaget columns with non-aggregate columns.
+- ROW_NUMBER OVER () - with example

 ### Transaction